This parametric program calculates Nasa Bend, Naca Duct

 known as a parametric optimum bending shape for pipe media flow.
 Variants of the unique

-shape (red in pictures) can often be seen in Formula 1 air intake ducts for
+shape (red curves in pictures) can often be seen in Formula 1 air intake ducts for

 manifold optimization, gas